A Tutorial on Meta-Reinforcement Learning: Few-shot Meta-RL Generalization

 \paragraph{Training on broader task distributions for better generalization} The meta-training task distribution plays an important role in meta-RL, as it determines \emph{what} inductive bias we can learn from data, while the meta-RL algorithms determine \emph{how well} we can learn this inductive bias.
 The task distribution should be both diverse enough so that the learned inductive bias can generalize to a wide range of new tasks, and clear enough in task structure so that there is indeed some shared knowledge we can utilize for fast adaptation.

 However, existing few-shot meta-RL methods are frequently meta-trained on narrow task distributions, where different tasks are simply defined by varying a few parameters that specify the reward function or environment dynamics \citep{duan2016rl,finn2017model,rakelly2019efficient,zintgraf2020varibad}.
 While the structure between such tasks is clear, the narrowness of the distribution poses problems.
 For example, in this setting, task inference is generally trivial.
 Often, the agent can infer the parameters that define the task based on just a few transitions.
 This makes it hard to evaluate if a meta-RL method can learn systematical exploration behaviors to infer more sophisticated task structures.
 In general, the inductive bias that can be learned from a narrow task distribution is highly tailored to the specific training distribution, which provides little help for faster acquisition of entirely new behaviors in a broader task domain.
+Indeed, \citet{mandi2022on} find that meta-RL methods are no better than multi-task pre-training when tested on generalization to complex visual tasks like Atari games.